ottopaulsen/node-red-contrib-power-saver/README.md

 * Other sources in a specific JSON format

 Choose the one that fits you best.
 Of course, all inputs are JSON, but the Tibber and Nordpool alternatives are designed to connect directly to those sources with a minimum effort.

+From version 2.1.0, you can also send a config object as input for dynamically changing the node config.

 ### Tibber input